Gabrieliam42/Python_Project_Creation_Kit/README.md

-* Python Project Creation Kit is a collection of scripts that I developed and compiled for the Windows operating system in order to help save time when creating new Python projects or when testing one.
+* Python Project Creation Kit is a collection of scripts that I developed and compiled for the Windows operating system in order to help save time when creating new Python projects or when testing them.

 * The scripts also have their exe compiled versions that can be run as the respective .exe file for each script.